shredthaGNAR/list-of-my-starred-repos/README.md

 * [tmcinerney/keep](https://github.com/tmcinerney/keep): Run Google Keep in the menu bar
 * [lukassr/keep-desktop](https://github.com/lukassr/keep-desktop): Google Keep Dark: Desktop application for Windows, Mac and Linux with Dark Theme.
 * [ndbeals/keep-exporter](https://github.com/ndbeals/keep-exporter): A command line utility to export Google Keep notes to markdown.
-* [djsudduth/keep-it-markdown](https://github.com/djsudduth/keep-it-markdown): Convert Google Keep notes dynamically to markdown for Obsidian, Logseq, Joplin and Notion using the unofficial Keep API.
+* [djsudduth/keep-it-markdown](https://github.com/djsudduth/keep-it-markdown): Export and convert Google Keep notes dynamically to markdown for Obsidian, Logseq, Joplin and Notion using the unofficial Keep API.
 Also, import simple markdown notes back into Google Keep.
 * [belaviyo/keepass-macpass-helper](https://github.com/belaviyo/keepass-macpass-helper): A helper extension to use KeePass/MacPass/KeePassXC from Firefox, Opera, and Chrome browsers
 * [PhilippC/keepass2android](https://github.com/PhilippC/keepass2android): Password manager app for Android
 * [Kunzisoft/KeePassDX](https://github.com/Kunzisoft/KeePassDX): Lightweight vault and password manager for Android, KeePassDX allows editing encrypted data in a single file in KeePass format and fill in the forms in a secure way.